Are You Dealing With Shoulder Pain?

 Symptoms of Rotator Cuff Injuries

 Acute injuries may cause a "tearing" or "snapping" sensation, followed by pain and weakness.
 Chronic injuries develop gradually, often starting with discomfort in the front or side of the shoulder that can spread down the arm.
-Overhead movements worsen the pain, and symptoms are often most severe at night, especially when lying on the affected shoulder.
+Shoulder pain when lifting arm overhead is one of the most telling signs of a rotator cuff problem.
+Symptoms are often most severe at night, particularly when shoulder pain from sleeping on the affected side becomes hard to avoid.

 Young patients with acute tears may need surgery, but many can benefit from conservative treatments like those we offer.
+Chiropractic for shoulder pain focuses on restoring joint mobility, reducing muscle tension, and addressing the root cause rather than masking symptoms with medication.
 Avoid painful overhead activities, carry lighter loads, and sleep on your unaffected side with a pillow for support.
-Smokers are encouraged to quit, and patients with excess weight will heal faster with a healthy diet and exercise plan.
-Consistently performing your prescribed home exercises is crucial for recovery.